Screenshot API Sign API Key

 Your Public API key is located on the API Keys page.

-• A token must be generate for each URL and query string combination
+• A token must be generated for each URL and query string combination.

-• The Public Key and Secret key only works for GET requests
+• The Public Key and Secret Key are only available for GET requests.

 Programmatically create a base64 token using HMAC SHA256